epimethix/bettergooglefonts/README.md

 # Roadmap
 ## Bugish
-* Alignment of filters: Some sort of grouping the delete buttons with the filters would be helpfull
+* Alignment of filters: Some sort of grouping the delete buttons with the filters would be helpful

 ## Reasonable TODOs